 The Compliance & Anti-Financial Crime Policy is available here.

-The Company is committed to conducting its business in line with the right to privacy set forth in the Universal Declaration of Human Rights (Article 12).
+We have a global data privacy program applicable to all subsidiaries and business lines.
+We are committed to conducting our business in line with the right to privacy set forth in the Universal Declaration of Human Rights (Article 12).
 As such, we are committed to handling personal data responsibly and recognize the privacy rights of persons involved in our business dealings.
+Our policy provides a mechanism for data subjects to raise concerns about personal data and privacy as well as a right of access to personal information, rights to correct or amend such information and the right to request deletion of such personal information.